Second Grade Curriculum Highlights at Paradise Valley Christian

 Music: Students attend Music once a week.
 This course is designed to instill each student with love and appreciation for music as a God-given form of expression.
 Previously learned concepts and skills are reviewed and built upon.
 The student’s add to their knowledge of music reading, writing and performing (singing and playing instruments).
 Listening exercises and activity songs are vital part of the course.
 All second graders participate in at least two memorized performances in front of an audience each school year.

 Physical Education: Activities are selected to help students learn to commit to exercise on his/her own.
 A new and varied motor skill, along with learning quality of movement rather than quantity is reinforced through the activities.
 Team effort concept will be applied.
 The Biblical perspective is learning to use God’s creation carefully.
-Students participate in Physical Education twice a week.
+Students participate in Physical Education two days a week.

 Library: This program is weekly and designed to promote a love and appreciation for reading and to introduce the student to various authors and their works.
 Students will learn to appreciate the resources in a library and their responsibility for caring for it.
 The focus of the library is knowledge, teaching and learning.